 One of the ways I've found to quickly turn my thoughts from negative to positive is to write "Thank You" notes.
 As soon as I hit save on this post, I'm going to write a "Thank You" note to my husband.
 For all the little repairs he does around the house so that we don't have to always rely on an outside company to come in.
 That's something I can easily take for granted and this experience has highlighted how grateful I am that many of these frustrations are avoided because he takes good care of our home.
 Just thinking about him has already turned my attitude into gratitude.

-I hope our GRATITUDE box will help you do the same.
+I hope our GRATITUDE box of encouragement® will help you do the same.
 It's all about encouraging yourself and others through a heartfelt expression of thankfulness.
 The act of expressing appreciation shows humility and can change your attitude from one of negativity to positivity.
 From self-centeredness to selflessness.
 So we hope you'll join loved+blessed® and Bakery TWO NINE™ in this month's:

 SHOW YOUR GRATITUDE Instagram challenge